 It is recommended that certain pathway courses be taught in a double block.

 Offering these courses as a double block provides more flexibility and time in exploring possible career options.
 All CTAE courses consists of hands-on, project- based learning that prepare students for future occupations.
-Offering CTAE courses in double block also provides increased instructional time for the teacher and student to prepare for the End-of-Pathway Assessments (EOPAs) as well as other related industry recognized credentials and certifications.
-Two red bolded asterisks indicate the recommended CTAE course offerings for double block ().
+Offering CTAE courses in double block also provides increased instructional time for the teacher and student to prepare for the End of Pathway Assessments (EOPAs) as well as other related industry recognized credentials and certifications.
+The recommended CTAE course offerings for double block are indicated by two red bolded asterisks (\\\).

 All RCSS juniors and seniors have an opportunity to participate in the district's Work-Based Learning (WBL) programs.
-WBL is a structured experience that connects the student's career goal and classroom learning with a productive work environment.
+The WBL is a structured experience that connects the student's career goal and classroom learning with a productive work environment.

-Enrollment in a WBL course is an extension of the student's work in their career pathway.
+Enrollment in a WBL course is an extension of the student's work in their career pathway, to include CTAE, Fine Arts, and World Language.
 The WBL instructor at each school serves all students and coordinates placement related to the student's career pathway.
 All categories of WBL are administered by the WBL instructor with a few exceptions for Healthcare Clinical experiences and Practicum courses that are part of the defined pathway.